mendersoftware/mender-docs/08.Downloads/docs.md

 ## Disk images

-There are two types of images:

-* Disk images (`*.img` or `*.sdimg`): Used to provision the device storage for devices without Mender running already.
+These disk images (`*.img` or `*.sdimg`) are based on images provided by board manufacturers and already have Mender fully integrated.
+They are used to provision the device storage for devices without Mender running already.
-* Mender Artifacts (`*.mender`): Upload them to the Mender server in order to deploy new root file systems to devices already running Mender and registered with the server.

 Mender provides images based on the following distributions: